 Where a Fund invests in units of a collective investment scheme managed by the Manager or Investment Manager or its affiliates, and the Manager or Investment Manager or its affiliate, as the case may be, is entitled to receive a preliminary charge for its own account in respect of an investment in such fund, the Manager or Investment Manager or the affiliate, as appropriate, shall waive the preliminary charge.
-Where the Manager or Investment Manager or Investment Manager receives any commission by virtue of investing in a Fund advised or managed by the Manager or Investment Manager or Investment Manager or an affiliate, such commission shall be paid into the assets of the relevant Fund.
+Where the Manager or Investment Manager receives any commission by virtue of investing in a Fund advised or managed by the Manager or Investment Manager or an affiliate, such commission shall be paid into the assets of the relevant Fund.